Tim Blake Nelson: Playwright

 Nelson's play Socrates opened at The Public Theater in 2019, starring Michael Stuhlbarg.
 It was favorably received by numerous publications, including the New York Times.

 Personal life

 Nelson resides in New York City with his wife, Lisa Benavides, and their three sons.
+One of his sons is Henry Nelson, a film director who directed Asleep in My Palm.
 On May 8, 2009, he was inducted as an honorary member of the University of Tulsa's Beta of Oklahoma chapter of the Phi Beta Kappa national collegiate honor society.
+Nelson currently serves on the Board of Trustees of Bryn Mawr College, the school from which his mother Ruth Nelson graduated in 1958.